Paul-Mallet/42/philosopher/philo/readme.txt

 TODO
-1. valgrind cause lack of time -> philo died at start when must not !
+1. valgrind cause lack of time -> philo died at start when must not ! []
-2. 4 310 200 100 [?] must not die !
+2. 4 310 200 100 [?] must not die ! []
+3. always philo 1 died with forks[0, 1] in case of unfair OS scheduling, setup waiter? []
-3. mutex is locked when simulation end !
+4. mutex is locked when simulation end !
+[OK]

 ### Nico ###